Cheddar Chive Biscuits

 INGREDIENTS:

-• Cube butter and set in the fridge until ready to use
+2. Cube the butter and refrigerate until ready to use.

 DIRECTIONS: